It is a random day — at a random time — in a week that seems like any other.

-One of your “stars” is in front of you resigning.
-Your utter shock is only matched by the nagging shame that comes from the knowledge that as a manager, you had absolutely no clue.
+One of your “stars” stands in front of you resigning.
+Your utter shock can only matched by the nagging shame that comes from the knowledge that as a manager, you had absolutely no clue.
 As your eyes widen in panic, you fast forward to your world without them.

 Try to remain calm.
 There are steps that can be taken.
 Not all relationships can be saved.
 However, there is hope.

 Here’s what to do next:

 - Read the room.
 If you’ve struck a chord — ask for another conversation that would allow both of you to present/discuss short & longer-term solutions.
 Set up a follow-up talk.

 Dr. Marla Gottschalk is an Industrial/Organizational Psychologist.
 She is a charter member of the LinkedIn Influencer Program.
 Her thoughts on work life have appeared in various outlets including Talent Zoo, Forbes, Quartz and The Huffington Post.